 Local and remote access to warning levels is also mandatory.
 With today's technology, cell phones and computers can access and display nearly everything available on the internet.
 Providing open access to lightning prediction data to the public also encourages participation in weather safety through knowledge and awareness.
 In a lightning prone environment, it always helps to provide as much useful information (data) as possible.

 Your campus is a destination for students seeking higher education and personal growth.
 It is the learning institution's responsibility to keep students safe and is relatively easy and cost effective to install quality warning systems on campus.
 This is a responsibility towards safety which needs to be taken seriously.

-is President of Thor Guard, Inc. and began with the company in 1988.
-Bob grew up in Albany, New York, and Pittsfield, Massachusetts.
-Bob graduated from the College of the Holy Cross in 1975 and now resides in Marco Island, Florida.
-For more information about Thor Guard, email Bob at firstname.lastname@example.org or call 954-835-0900.
+is President of Thor Guard, Inc., and began with the company in 1988.
+Bob grew up in Albany, NY, and Pittsfield, Ma.
+Bob graduated from the College of the Holy Cross in 1975 and now resides in Marco Island, FL.
+For more information, email Bob at bdugan@ thorguard.com or call 954-835-0900.